kaksv/klayr-offramp/README.md

-# KLAY RAMP
+# KLAY OFF-RAMP

-## Klayr - Ramp is a go to for students to exchange their received Klayr tokens to cash on mobile money.
+## Klayr - OFF-Ramp is a go to for students to exchange their received Klayr tokens to cash on mobile money.

 Welcome to Klayr ramp, a revolutionary Klayr off-ramp solution designed specifically for African students to offramp Klayr tokens to mobile money.
 Built on the Klayr blockchain as a side chain.
 Klayr ramp empowers users to seamlessly convert Klayr tokens into local fiat currencies, providing a bridge between the crypto world and traditional financial systems in the region.